venantius/yagni/README.md

 [Yagni](http://martinfowler.com/bliki/Yagni.html) - You Aren't Gonna Need It.

 No matter how it happens, sooner or later an application is going to end up with dead code.
 It's time to call Yagni, the exterminator.
+Begone, uncertainty about the usefulness of things!

 Yagni works by identifying all of the interned vars in the namespaces findable within your `:source-paths`, and then walking the forms of those vars.

 As it walks the forms, it builds a graph of references to other vars.
-It then searches the graph from a set of entrypoints (by default just your project's `:main` method), and emits warnings for any vars that it couldn't find in the graph's search.
+It then searches the graph from a set of entrypoints (by default your project's `:main` method), and emits warnings for any vars that it couldn't find in the graph's search.